CaptainCodeAU/tapo_chatter/README.md

 2. Check network connectivity to your hub
 3. Initialize connection with the hub
 4. Retrieve and display information about connected devices

+**3. Using the Device Discovery Tool:**

+The package also includes a tool to discover Tapo devices on your local network by scanning IP addresses in parallel:

+-   **Run the discovery tool:**

+    ```bash
+    tapo-discover
+    ```

+-   **Customize discovery options:**

+    ```bash
+    # Specify subnet to scan
+    tapo-discover --subnet 192.168.0

+    # Limit IP range to scan (last octet)
+    tapo-discover --range 50-100

+    # Adjust concurrency and timeout
+    tapo-discover --limit 20 --timeout 0.5

+    # Output results in JSON format
+    tapo-discover --json
+    ```

+-   **Full help information:**
+    ```bash
+    tapo-discover --help
+    ```

+The discovery tool:

+1. Auto-detects your network subnet
+2. Scans for Tapo devices on your local network
+3. Displays detailed information about discovered devices

 ## Troubleshooting